cardano-foundation/cardano-academy/books/i-can-aiken/sections/44-Aiken_to_get_coding.md

 **Language Server**

-The ```sh aiken``` command-line comes with a built-in language server.[^1] There are also plugins for most popular code editors that provide syntax highlighting and indentation rules for Aiken.
+The ```sh aikup``` command-line comes with a built-in language server.[^1] There are also plugins for most popular code editors that provide syntax highlighting and indentation rules for Aiken.
 I used *VSCode*[^2] for the code in this book.

 **Creating a project**

 Let’s create our first project.
-Use aiken new cfacademy/cfaiken to create the scaffolding for a new project.
-We can follow instructions in the newly generated README.md at the root of the project.
+Use ```sh aiken new cfacademy/cfaiken``` to create the scaffolding for a new project.
+We can follow instructions in the newly generated ```sh README.md``` at the root of the project.
 The folder structure should look like this:

 ```sh
 .